⚠️⚠️⚠️

 #> [1] 90

 One thing to note that simulate_grid() as well as simulate_abc() really do save standard RDS files as one normally would using function saveRDS() (in fact, they use this function internally).
-An additional behefit of using this approach combined with combine_data() is that these functions provide additional sanity checks making sure that the simulation data sets being merged are consistent (coming from the same model function, with the same priors or summary statistics, etc.).
+An additional benefit of using this approach combined with combine_data() is that these functions provide additional sanity checks making sure that the simulation data sets being merged are consistent (coming from the same model function, with the same priors or summary statistics, etc.).

 For completeness, combine_data() not only accepts file paths as individual function arguments but also file names as vectors, as well as individual data frame objects generated by simulate_grid() and simulate_abc().
 In other words, the following approaches will all result in the same combined data set: